|WooCommerce Standout Features|

 Shop owners can add to or edit an order at any time, which can save hours spent on customer service requests.
 In addition, you can seamlessly recalculate, discount, or refund orders if the situation requires it.
 After mastering your setup and customizing your view, you can enhance your reporting capabilities and analytic/reporting systems with WooCommerce Admin.

-WooCommerce works in tandem with the Multichannel extension for easy listing and sales on a variety of third-party platforms such as eBay and Amazon.com.
-The best part is it is completely free, which allows businesses on a budget to more quickly launch and scale.
+WooCommerce works in tandem with the Multichannel extension for easy listing and sales on various third-party platforms such as eBay and Amazon.com.
+The best part is it is completely free, which allows businesses on a budget to launch and scale.

 - Categorization: The categorization perk is perfect for sites such as eBay, which can then compare your product with similar ones and boost sales.